Allan J. Stitt

 Allan Jeffrey Stitt (born 11 October 1961) is a chartered Canadian arbitrator, mediator and film producer.
 He is the president and CEO of ADR Chambers, a Canadian arbitration and mediation organization.
 Stitt is the recipient of the 2006 Ontario Bar Association Award of Excellence in Alternative Dispute Resolution.
-In 2022, Stitt was awarded an honourary Doctor of Laws from the University of Windsor Faculty of Law.
+In 2022, Stitt was awarded an honorary Doctor of Laws from the University of Windsor Faculty of Law.
 As a movie executive producer, Stitt has also contributed to films including The Layover, The Birth of a Nation, Into the Forest, I Saw the Light, and Ithaca.